Edison thought it would be an illuminating experience.

 The Morse Code!

-And after you play the game, visit our song pages for the "Mother Necessity" song about famous inventors.
+And after you play the game, visit our song webpages for the "Mother Necessity" song about famous inventors.

 Thomas Alva Edison was one of the most prolific inventors of the late 19th century.
 He is most famous for his development of the first commercially practical incandescent lamp (1879).
 Perhaps his greatest contribution, however, was the development (1882) of the world's first central electric light power station (see POWER, GENERATION AND TRANSMISSION OF).
 His early laboratories were forerunners of the modern industrial research laboratory, where skilled researchers jointly solve technological problems.
 (Source: Grolier Electronic Publishing, Inc., 1995)